Free shipping · Ships in 2 business days · Midwife-curated

 Birthing comb

 There's a reason midwives reach for a simple wooden comb.
-Held in your palm with the teeth pressed into the crease below your fingers, it gives your nervous system a second signal to attend to — gate-control pain relief, working quietly in your hand.
+Held in your palm with the teeth pressed into the crease below your fingers, it earns its place on the strength of gate-control theory — the idea that a second, competing sensation gives your nervous system something else to attend to.
+Whatever the reason, women describe it the same way: somewhere to put the intensity.
 Ours is handmade from natural wood, sanded smooth, small enough to close your fist around through a contraction.
 No batteries, no learning curve.
 Just something to grip, to squeeze, to bring you back into your body when a wave builds.

 Squeeze through each contraction.